1.4. FPGA lessons¶

 At this point, it is assumed that your Red Pitaya has successfully connected to the local network using SSH (Linux or Windows with WSL) or Putty (Windows).
 If not, follow Red Pitaya’s official quick start instructions instructions.

 For the FPGA development platform, we will use Xilinx’s Vivado Design Suite with SDK.
-At the time of writing, the latest version was Vivado 2020.1.
-However, other versions would also work.
+Vivado 2020.1 was used to develop the Red Pitaya software, hence this is the version we will use.
+Other Vivado versions might also work, but they would require some dirty software fixes, so we do not recommend using them.
 The Vivado Suite can be installed for free with a WebPACK licence, which can be downloaded after registration from their webpage.

-To install Vivado, please use the Vivado installation guide.
+To install Vivado 2020.1, please use the Vivado installation guide.

 If you are planning on developing or changing the ecosystem, you can instead install the Vitis platform (which includes Vivado and SDK, version 2020.1 or higher).